Floorp-Projects/Floorp/browser/components/migration/docs/migration-wizard.rst

 If the ``MigrationWizard`` is embedded in a dialog, it should have the ``dialog-mode`` attribute set on it so that dialog-appropriate buttons and styles are applied.

+If the ``MigrationWizard`` is used in a messaging system surface that uses the same underlying component as ``about:welcome`` such as the Spotlight modal or Feature Callout, it should have the ``is-aboutwelcome-bundle`` attribute set so that anchor click events are appropriately captured and handled.

 ``MigrationWizardConstants``
 ============================